kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

 - Express-Router (to organize routes)
 - Express-Validator (to validate and sanitize incoming username, email, password)
 - Express-Async-Errors (to handle async errors)
-- Jest library for Testing
+- Jest library for Integral Testing.
+Supertest for testing requests

 Cloud and Kubernetes: